Cory Arcangel: The Bruce Springsteen Born to Run Glockenspiel Addendum

 Arcangel's 2007 LP is an intervention into Bruce Springsteen's 1975 album Born to Run.
 While the album's title track includes a glockenspiel part, many of the songs on the album do not.
 Arcangel created a glockenspiel part for each of these songs, releasing them on this vinyl record, which can be played in sync with Springsteen's original to add a 'missing' part to the original album.
 In addition to the LP, Arcangel has also performed the piece live.

 Arcangel Surfware

 In 2014, Arcangel founded Arcangel Surfware, a software publisher and merchandise company, alongside Bravado (a division of Universal Music Group).
 Notable brand releases include clothing made to be worn while surfing the internet, Arcangel's The Source zine series, and a first-time publishing of Tony Conrad's Music and the Mind of the World online.
-After ending the brand's relationship with Bravado and shutting down its webstore, Arcangel opened a flagship shop in Stavanger, Norway that was in operation from 2018–2019.
+After ending the brand's relationship with Bravado and shutting down its webstore, Arcangel opened a flagship shop in Stavanger, Norway that was in operation from 2018 to 2019.